Participate in Our Studies

 * This is your first or only child, or all older children in the family are typically developing.

 * Your baby experienced complications during pregnancy or delivery.

 * This study examines the development of social skills in typically developing infants as well as infants who are at risk for specific delays or autism spectrum disorders.
 (ASD)

 * We assess the infants' methods of communication, their cognitive, social, motor, and adaptive skills.

 * Our research will help us to better understand the mechanisms involved in the occurrence of social disorders in infants and toddlers.

 What is involved?

 * Babies are enrolled prior to birth or within the first six months of life.

 * Babies are followed with regular visits to our offices from enrollment through 24 or 36 months of age.

-* As your baby gets older, the visits will include traditional developmental, language and diagnostic play assessments administered by a trained clinician.
+* As your child gets older, the visits will include traditional developmental, language, and diagnostic play assessments administered by a trained clinician.